twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-23-contentment%zh.rst

 Discontent with wholesome dhammas (i.e., merits) is good indeed. (i.e., merits related to sīla, samādhi and paññā).
 Searching, learning and studying on knowledge and wisdom should not have contentment.
 (These include worldly knowledge, but it should be wholesome and using them wisely and property.
 If not it will destroy or harm humans.)
 Then all these become wrong knowledges.
 With more knowledge and education is better.

 It can be used for the welfare and well-being of human race.
 Merits or wholesome Dhammas can be divided into different types, from the basic to higher levels. (e.g. sīla, samādhi and paññā).
-Developing out merits like a ladder going up higher and higher.
+To develop merits is like a ladder going up higher and higher.
 (It does not mean that we should do it one by one.
 For example, giving dāna and at the same time observe sīla and doing meditation.)

 Merits can be divided into three types according to their qualities; such as